-Barron Gorge National Park extends from the coastal lowlands to the elevated regions of the Atherton Tableland and features rugged mountain scenery, tropical rainforests, diverse wildlife and a fascinating history.
+Smiths Track, in Barron Gorge National Park, extends from Speewah on the Atherton Tableland to Kamerunga on the coastal lowland near Cairns.
 The park lies within the Wet Tropics World Heritage Area.

-Smiths track is one of the major historical route linking the inland Hodgkinson and Palmer goldfields with the coast.
-In 1876 miner and mule team packer, William Smith, founder of the Cairns suburb of Smithfield, marked this route up the southern side of Stoney Creek valley.
-Smith mostly followed Bama walking pads and Smiths track was were well used, carrying up to 300 pack-horses at one time.
+Smiths track is one of the major historical routes that linked the inland Hodgkinson and Palmer goldfields with the coast.
+In 1876 miner and mule team packer, William Smith, marked this route up the southern side of Stoney Creek valley, mostly following Bama walking pads.
 The track features magnificent stands of tall rainforest along with open woodlands and grasslands on the higher more exposed ridges.
-Tobys lookout provides extensive views of Barron Gorge and the coastal lowlands.
+Toby's lookout provides extensive views of Barron Gorge and the coastal lowlands.
 Birds, including spotted catbirds, orioles, sulphur-crested cockatoos, pheasant coucals and spangled drongos can be seen or heard as you walk the track.... more

 Grade: easy to very difficult.